 - Plaque psoriasis (PsO) – Moderate to severe chronic PsO in adults

-- Hidradenitis Suppurativa (HS disease) – Moderate to severe HS in patients 12 years of age and older
+- Hidradenitis suppurativa (HS disease) – Moderate to severe HS in adults and adolescents 12 years of age and older

 - Juvenile idiopathic arthritis (JIA) – Moderate to severe polyarticular JIA in patients ≥2 years